 Remember that just like anything else, listing your hobbies on your resume should provide a snapshot of the whole person you are.
 You don’t want to go overboard listing your hobbies.
 Just select a few relevant, interesting and strategic ones.
 And while it’s important to be yourself, make sure to use your best judgement, so you don’t add anything that could come back to haunt you later.
 (We’re looking at you, Sunday Night Whiskey-Tasting Club).

 Ultimately, a great resume is the key document that gets your foot in the door, so it’s pretty important that you do your best to get it right.
 Once you’re there?
 It’s the interview that is going to be the ultimate determining factor that demonstrates whether you are the best fit for the team.
 So how do you make sure that you are best prepared?
-Check out our Mockmate tool, to make sure that you are prepared for any possible questions that could come your way during the interview.

-You’ll thank us once you are at Comic Con with your new coworkers.
+You’ll thank us once you are at

 Ready to prep for that interview?